Tuning the spontaneous exchange bias effect in La1.5Sr0.5CoMnO6 with sintering temperature: Discussion

+As Fig. \ref{Fig_SEM} also demonstrates, besides the increase of average grain size that occurs with enhancing $T_s$, there is a simultaneous tendency of formation of faceted grains, where a clear distinction between adjacent grains is established.
+The intergrain region that connects adjacent facets may still be defective and frustrated, \textit{i.e.} it is an SG-like phase.
+At the same time, the systematic decrease in the magnitude of magnetization with increasing $T_s$ suggests that these intergrain regions impinged faceted interfaces may act as antiphase boundaries.
+Within this scenario of antiphase boundaries, typical of CoMn-based perovskites \cite{Dass}, the antiparallel alignment of adjacent grains results in competing magnetic phases at the interfaces.
+At the same time, the glassy region connecting the facets acts as the pinning centers necessary for the onset of the EB effect.

-Since it was demonstrated the absence of SEB on single crystalline LSCMO \cite{single_crystal}, our current results suggest that $H_{EB}$ initially enhances with $T_s$ due to the increase of coalescence, but at some point, the systematic decrease of the SG-like phase with $T_s$ should dominate, leading to the reduction of the SEB effect with the decrease of surface-to-core ratio until it vanishes for the single crystal.
-Here, it is worth mentioning that it was already reported SEB effect on a single-crystalline compound, namely the SmFeO$_3$ perovskite, for which magnetic force microscopy revealed the formation of cluster glasses and magnetic phase separation \cite{SmFeO3}.
-Although its SEB was attributed to the formation of pinning points at small parts of the clusters, it needs to be clarified if these parts correspond to domain boundaries.
-Further investigation of this material and related compounds is necessary to verify whether the underlying physics of its exchange anisotropy is fundamentally different from that of the great majority of SEB materials known so far.
+Our current findings suggest that $H_{EB}$ initially enhances with $T_s$ due to the strengthened exchange coupling at the intergrain interfaces.
+Still, at some point, the systematic decrease of the SG-like phase with $T_s$ should dominate, leading to the decrease of the SEB effect until it vanishes for the single crystal, since it was demonstrated the absence of SEB (as well as the SG-like phase) on single crystalline LSCMO \cite{single_crystal}.
+Here, it is worth mentioning that it was already reported SEB effect on a single-crystalline perovskite, namely the SmFeO$_3$ compound, for which magnetic force microscopy revealed the formation of cluster glasses and magnetic phase separation \cite{SmFeO3}.
+Although its SEB was attributed to the formation of pinning points at small parts of the clusters, it is unclear whether these parts correspond to the domain boundaries.
+Further investigation of this material and related compounds is necessary to verify whether the underlying physics of its exchange anisotropy is similar or fundamentally different from that of our system of interest.

+At this stage, it is not possible to precisely determine the magnetic texture at the interfaces of adjacent grains in our LSCMO samples.
+Additional experimental techniques, such as X-ray tomography, are necessary to unravel this issue.
 Nevertheless, regarding the polycrystalline SEB materials, our results attest to the fact that an SG-like phase is an essential ingredient of SEB.
 Additionally, it shows that this is not the only condition for the emergence of spontaneous UA.
-There must be some minimal degree of coupling between the interfaces for the SEB to become noticeable.
+There must be some minimal degree of coupling between the grain's interfaces for the SEB to become noticeable.
 This makes designing strategies to tune the SEB effect with adequate sintering conditions possible.
 Also important, it helps to explain why, albeit all SEB compounds are reentrant spin glasses, not all reentrant spin glass materials exhibit SEB.